-18. IMPLEMENTATION OF POLICIES
+24. IMPLEMENTATION OF POLICIES

-- a) A copy of the EEO Policy is available to all employees on the Company's Intranet or INX system. - b) The EEO Policy will be explained at the induction process and a copy will be available for review or can be requested from the Human Resources Department. - c) The EEO Policy should be reviewed annually to ensure currency and compliance with state and federal legislative requirements.
+A copy of the EEO Policy is available to all employees on the Company's Intranet or INX system.

+- a) The EEO Policy will be explained at the induction process and a copy will be available for review or can be requested from the Human Resources Department. - b) The EEO Policy should be reviewed annually to ensure currency and compliance with state and federal legislative requirements.